sled dog equipment

 Choosing a canicross/skijoring belt

 All Canicross belts are suitable for different sports, but different belts also have different features, the practicality of which is emphasized in different activities or with different users.
 When Choosing a Canicross belt, you should therefore take into account the activities that the belt is mainly intended to be used for.
-In some of the canicross belts, the cloth is attached and the pull is directed at the level of the person's hips, and in some even lower, at the level of the buttocks.
-In some harnesses, the attachment point of the cloth is fixed, and in others, the lock and the cloth can slide from side to side according to the dog's movements.
+In some of the canicross belts, the line is attached and the pull is directed at the level of the person's hips, and in some even lower, at the level of the buttocks.
+In some harnesses, the attachment point of the line is fixed, and in others, the lock and the line can slide from side to side according to the dog's movements.

 However, the idea in all jobs is the same: the Canicross belt should be positioned at the level of the person's hips (not on the upper waist) and the back part should be wide enough to distribute the pressure evenly.